 Why product managers need to understand rapid prototyping

 Rapid prototyping allows product managers to “fast forward” to getting real-world customer feedback without expending precious product development resources on unproven and untested concepts.
-Hypotheses are no longer hypothetical and use cases can be truly tested with real users.
+Hypotheses are no longer hypothetical and you can truly test use cases with real users.

 Getting actual customers to try things out and observing what works and what doesn’t is invaluable for creating products that match user needs and shortening the time to market.
-By validating assumptions and uncovering “gotchas” much earlier in the process, product teams can move forward with confidence that the final product will find an audience… or go back to the drawing board if things weren’t well received.
+By validating assumptions and uncovering “gotchas” much earlier in the process, product teams can move forward with confidence that the final product will find an audience… or go back to the drawing board if they don’t receive things well.

 Because rapid prototyping is incredibly iterative with short turnaround times from one test to the next, product teams must be prepared to provide input to the developers and UX folks spinning out prototypes, quickly analyze usage and feedback, and then recommend what should change in the next round.
 This requires attentiveness, responsiveness and collaboration, since the development team is effectively idling until the decision is made on whether to spin up another prototype or move forward with full product development.

-Rapid prototyping has an added benefit of prioritizing the features and functionality that truly matter to users—if it’s not included in the prototype, does it need to be built at all?
+Rapid prototyping has an added benefit of prioritizing the features and functionality that truly matter to users—if the prototype does not include it, do you need to build it at all?
 The urgency of the process creates a pruning dynamic that focuses on what matters most.

 Rapid prototyping can be an invaluable time-saver and disaster-avoider for product teams.
 With dependable feedback from users interacting with prototypes, product managers have qualitative validation of their assumptions or clear indicators that adjustments are required.
 This all helps reduce the risk of the final product failing to meet expectations.